Residency

 Before you decide, think about your financial readiness, how long you plan to stay, and what kind of lifestyle aligns with your goals.

-A smart residency choice balances opportunity with comfort — giving you the freedom to move without the stress of uncertainty.
+A good residency choice balances opportunity with practicality, so you can move without unnecessary uncertainty.

 How to Apply for a Residency Permit